 - Photo Mode: When there are no immediate events, the Skylight doubles as a digital photo frame.
 Uploading photos of family or friends can be a great mood booster and help with emotional regulation.

-While the Skylight is our most popular choice, some participants require a larger display or the ability to run specific apps like Tiimo or Spotify.
-Check out the DayNest Digital Hub for a more advanced, app-ready solution.
+While the Skylight is our most popular dedicated calendar, some participants require the ability to run specific Android apps.
+Check out the DayNest Digital Hub for a tablet-based solution.

 Is the Skylight Calendar NDIS Claimable?

-Yes, for many participants, the Skylight Calendar can be claimed as Assistive Technology if it is deemed reasonable and necessary to achieve your plan goals.
+Yes, for many participants, the Skylight Calendar (both the 15" and the Max) can be claimed as Assistive Technology if it is deemed reasonable and necessary to achieve your plan goals.

 It typically falls under: